neiljethani/neiljethani.github.io/_projects/1_project.markdown

 To do so, lets see how REAL-X stacks up against other JAMs and see if EVAL-X can detect encodings.
 Well take a look at:
-- L2X (Learning to Explain)
+- L2X (Learning to Explain)<d-cite key="Chen2018"></d-cite>
-- INVASE
+- INVASE<d-cite key="yoon2018invase"></d-cite>
 - BASE-X (Copies REAL-X score function gradient estimation technique REBAR, but is a JAM that learns the selector and predictor models jointly)
 - FULL = A model trained on the full feature set.

 To make the comparison concrete, our goal is to provide *simple* explanations by selecting as few features as possible while retaining our ability to predict.
-Restated...
+Fundamentally, theres a trade-off between how **simple** the explanation in term of the number of features selected and how much these features help with the prediction problem.
+This is a choice the practitioner has to make.
-- We'll tune each method to select the fewest number of features while ensuring that the accuracy (ACC) is within 5% of the original model.
+- We chose to tune each method to select the fewest number of features while ensuring that the accuracy (ACC) is within 5% of the original model.

 ### Evaluation: